amirhossein-ka/GoVoteApi/README.md

 Base path: `/api/v1/`.

 Please note that all endpoints need a trailing slash `/`.

+To use jwt token put it in request header with following format: `Authorization: Bearer <jwt_token here>`
 - __USER_ENDPOINTS__:
   - **Register**
     - Path: `/user/register/`